4 Things You Aren’t Protected Against Online Without a Protection App

-Ever had your Gmail hacked?
+Ever had your Gmail hacked or your Yahoo email hacked?
 If so, you understand the heartache that comes along with a hacked email account.
 Once a hacker gets inside your personal or work email, it can be extremely difficult to get it back under control.
 You may be locked out and have to go through an extensive recovery process in order to regain access.

 Hackers want access to your email because it may contain personal data that can be used to steal your identity.
 Even the smallest piece of information like your address, phone number, date of birth, and full name can be valuable to hackers that are trying to piece together the information they need to steal your identity.

 Pro tip: Run LogDog’s Detective on your email inbox to see what personal data is sitting there.

 You may already have a credit monitoring service, but your credit cards are still vulnerable to theft on the internet.
 In 2014, almost 32 million U.S. consumers experienced some sort of breach of their credit card.
 15.8% of all ID fraud was due to credit card fraud.